caseywatts/caseywatts.github.io/uses.md

 Numbness and tingling (nerves), and tension (muscles) are no joke!
 These are what Casey uses / has used to prevent and recover from nerve injury:

 * [Wrist Brace](https://amzn.to/3iylnri) - for carpel tunnel (numb thumb, pointer, middle fingers), worn while at the computer or piano.
-It's hard to notice when your wrists are bent - this makes it easy.
+This brace is sold one at a time, you might want to buy two of them.
+It's reversible!
 * [Elbow Brace](https://amzn.to/3AkjX9Q) - for cubital tunnel (numb pinky/ring finger), worn while sleeping.
 I tried a bunch, this one was the most comfortable (none are comfortable though lol).
 * [Pop Socket](https://amzn.to/3AiBu26) - for texting thumb (tight/painful thumb muscles), used while phone-ing.
 I miss wireless charging, but it is totally worth it!
 I also drop my phone a lot less.